pytest-dev/pyfakefs/docs/troubleshooting.rst

 Pathlib.Path objects created outside of tests
 ---------------------------------------------
-An pattern which is more often seen with the increased usage of ``pathlib`` is the creation of global ``pathlib.Path`` objects (instead of string paths) that are imported into the tests.
+A pattern which is seen more often with the increased usage of ``pathlib`` is the creation of global ``pathlib.Path`` objects (instead of string paths) that are imported into the tests.
 As these objects are created in the real filesystem, they do not have the same attributes as fake ``pathlib.Path`` objects,